functionland/docs/docs/release/testnet-alpha.md

     * Linux is required for the last step

-    * macOS works for all other steps (works with a few additional instructions)

-  * each phone must be on the same network as the computer where the Box app is running
+  * each phone must be on the same network as the computer where the Fula testnet environment is running

   * a mobile ethereum compatible wallet (eg/ Metamask or Trust Wallet)

 ## Submitting feedback

-We woud love to know how it went for you!
+We would love to know how it went for you!

 Especially if you cannot complete any of the steps due to a bug you encountered or because you cannot satisfy the above requirements.